 Why is a Trucking Accident Different from a Car Accident?

 Unlike other accident cases, truck accident injury claims are subject to specific state and federal regulations.
-The Federal Motor Carrier Safety Administration’s Title 49 regulations oversee all trucks involved in interstate travel.
+The Federal Motor Carrier Safety Administration (FMCSA)’s Title 49 regulations oversee all trucking regulations in interstate travel.

-Given a fully-loaded semi-truck may weigh over 80,000 pounds, a collision can cause catastrophic injuries.
+Given a fully-loaded semi-truck may weigh over 80,000 pounds, a collision can cause severe injuries.
+The severity of truck injuries varies from permanent loss of limbs to burns to a spinal cord injury.
 As a result of these significant consequences, commercial truck drivers must carry general liability insurance.

 What Contributes to Truck Accidents?

 Several factors can cause an accident involving a truck.
 Here are a few common ones:

 In an accident with an 80,000-pound truck, victims’ chances of suffering a life-altering injury are significantly higher than in a regular vehicle accident.
 If a driver texts while operating a vehicle, they are 23 times more likely to get into an accident than drivers who remain focused.
 The FMCSA has issued rules limiting all cell phone use by truckers while driving.